COBRA Alternatives: Affordable Care Act, Private Short-Term Medical and Medicare

 Learn about saving by enrolling in an Affordable Health Care plan.

-There are several types of insurance coverage options available as alternatives to COBRA.
+There are several types of private health insurance options available instead of employer COBRA.

 - Short Term Medical Insurance offers coverage for new illnesses and injuries, with plans starting at $80 per month.
 Coverage can begin as soon as midnight on the same day, and it helps protect against unexpected medical expenses.